-Predicated execution has been studied extensively in order to reduce the branch misprediction penalty [14, 23, 27, 2] and to increase the instruction-level parallelism [1, 7].
+Predicated execution has been studied extensively in order to reduce the branch misprediction penalty [15, 24, 28, 4] and to increase the instruction-level parallelism [1, 9].
 Our motivation for 2D-profiling is to identify input-dependent or input-independent branches in order to aid the compiler in making predication decisions.
 We only discuss the relevant mechanisms that proposed ways to find candidate branches for predication.

-The IMPACT compiler [15] uses path execution frequencies to decide which blocks can be combined to generate superblocks or hyperblocks.
-In the IMPACT compiler, predicated code is mainly used for increasing the basic block sizes (via hyperblocks) to provide more optimization opportunities to the compiler and to increase the instruction-level parallelism, as well as for eliminating branch mispredictions.
+The IMPACT compiler [16] uses path execution frequencies to decide which blocks can be combined to generate superblocks or hyperblocks.
+In the IMPACT compiler, predicated code is mainly used for increasing the basic block sizes (via hyperblocks) to provide more optimization opportunities to the compiler and to increase the instruction-level parallelism,, as well as for eliminating branch mispredictions.

-Less aggressive predicated code generation algorithms convert only short forward branches [23, 27] or only highly mispredicted branches to predicated code [2].
-Chang et al. [2] showed that the set of branches that cause most of the mispredictions remains similar across input sets.
+Less aggressive predicated code generation algorithms convert only short forward branches [24, 28] or only highly mispredicted branches to predicated code [4].
+Chang et al. [4] showed that the set of highly mispredicted branches remains similar across input sets.
 With their criteria, they were able to convert only a small subset of all static branches to predicated code.
-Recent compilers [16, 21] use edge profile information and equation (3) to generate predicated code.
+Recent compilers [17, 22] use edge profile information and equation (3) to generate predicated code.
 However, these compilers do not identify input-dependent branches when generating predicated code.
 As we have described, input-dependent branches may significantly impact the performance of predicated code and identifying them via 2D-profiling can increase the effectiveness of predicated execution (and other compile-time optimizations).

-Hazelwood and Conte [6] discussed the performance problems associated with predicated code when the input set of the program changes.
+Hazelwood and Conte [8] discussed the performance problems associated with predicated code when the input set of the program changes.
 They used dynamic profiling to identify hard-to-predict branches at run-time to solve this problem.
 Their mechanism dynamically converted the identified hard-to-predict branches to predicated code via a dynamic optimization framework.
 They sampled the individual branch misprediction rates at the beginning of the program to identify most of the hard-to-predict branches for a given input set.
 In contrast to their mechanism, 2D-profiling identifies input-dependent branches at compile-time and therefore does not require a dynamic optimization framework.